Under Armour: 20th century

+21st century

-The following year, Under Armour became the outfitter of the new XFL football league, gaining even more attention during the league's debut on national television.
-In 2003, consumer sector focused private equity firm Rosewood Capital invested $12 million into the company.
+In 2000, Under Armour became the outfitter of the new XFL football league.
+In 2003, private equity firm Rosewood Capital invested $12 million into the company.
 The same year, the company launched its first television commercial, which centered on their motto, "Protect this house."
-The company IPO'd on the NASDAQ in November 2005, raising $153m of capital.
+The company had its IPO on the NASDAQ in November 2005, raising $153m of capital.
 In late 2007, Under Armour opened its first full-line full-price retail location at the Westfield Annapolis mall in Annapolis, Maryland.

-It has also opened several specialty stores and factory outlet locations in Canada, China, and 39 states including the opening of its first Brand House in Baltimore in 2013 and second Brand House in Tyson's Corner, Virginia.
+It has since opened several specialty stores and factory outlet locations in Canada, China, and 39 states including the opening of its first Brand House in Baltimore in 2013 and second Brand House in Tysons, Virginia.

-In 2009, baseball Hall of Famer Cal Ripken Jr. formed an alliance under which the company would have a significant presence at several venues and events under the auspices of Ripken Baseball, including providing uniforms for the minor league Aberdeen IronBirds and youth teams participating in the Cal Ripken World Series.
+In 2009, the company formed an alliance with Cal Ripken Jr.'s Ripken Baseball, including providing uniforms for the minor league Aberdeen IronBirds and youth teams participating in the Cal Ripken World Series.

 The company is reported to be the major commercial sponsor for the reality TV show Duck Dynasty and has garnered attention for taking a stand supporting show "patriarch" Phil Robertson.

 Under Armour provided the suits worn by speedskaters in the 2014 Winter Olympics.
 The US speedskaters were losing while wearing the new Mach 39 speedsuits, but when they reverted to the previous model suits, the skaters continued to lose.
 Although there did not appear to be a design flaw in the suit that caused the poor results, the news of the suits caused Under Armour stock to drop 2.38%.